Partial Authorization

 - For payments with an amount greater than 100, the simulator will apply a partial authorization.

-- For payments with an amount equal to or less than 100, the full amount will be authorized.
+- For payments with an amount equal to or lower than 100, the full amount will be authorized.

 For more information about the simulator, see the Paylands service documentation.